tybottorff/bottorffdocs/notes/literature_notes.md

  - enriched naive, Treg, and follicular helper CD4<sup>+</sup> T cells in lymph nodes, effector CD4 T cells enriched in adjacent normal regions, CD4 Tregs and follicular helper T cells enriched in tumor
 # Lipidomics reveals immune-related adverse events in NSCLC patients receiving immune checkpoint inhibitor
  - not sure of significance of some lipid metabolites predicting irAE..., **perhaps relation is via signal transduction/membrane remodeling**
+ - lipid metabolism has been shown to be dysregulated in immune cells, tumor cells, and some lipids can activate immune cells, so **perhaps NKT cells more likely abnormally activated in ICI patients with high levels of certain lipids**
 # Liver mediated adaptive immune tolerance
  - liver is immunologically tolerant, equipped to limit hypersensitivity to food-derived antigens, bacterial products, can easily accept allografts
  - persistent infection of liver with pathogen usually results in tolerance